Medical Billing and Coding Specialist Program

-Start your Healthcare Career in Medical Billing & Coding
+Start your Healthcare Career as a Medical Billing & Coding Specialist

 CCI’s proven online program can be completed in as little as 28 weeks and it’s a great place to start your journey in the healthcare field.